phetsims/qa/doc/qa-book.md

 1. If the simulation hasn’t undergone a release candidate test, then you’ll need to create a new testing matrix.
 Go to Google Drive and then `PhET Files > PhET QA > Testing Matrices` to find example matrices.
 Make a copy of the correct testing matrix by clicking `File > Make a copy...`.
 Do not copy and paste the test matrix.
 2. Otherwise, create a new tab in the existing spreadsheet for the simulation for the release candidate test.
 3. Copy and paste URLs into the testing matrix.
-4. Do the “Yes” or “No” for Legends of Learning, Keyboard Navigation. and Screen Reader.
+4. Do the “Yes” or “No” for Legends of Learning, Keyboard Navigation, and Screen Reader.
 5. Edit the URLs in the GitHub issue.

 ### 6.2: PhET Test Maintenance